crozzdev/DrumMachine/README.md

 ## Usage

+1. Start the development server:

+  - For the react version: `npm run dev:react`
-1. Start the development server: `npm run dev:react` this is because I was experimenting having both the vanilla and react version under the same project folder, this is why you will see two different vite configurations:
+  - For the vanilla version `npm run rev:vanilla`

+This is because I was experimenting having both the vanilla and react version under the same project folder, this is why you will see two different vite configurations:

 - vite.config.js -> for the vanilla version
 - vite.react.config.js -> for the react version